Ron Clarke: Political career

 Clarke was elected mayor of the Gold Coast in 2004, defeating incumbent Gary Baildon.
 Clarke and his wife, Helen, first came to the Gold Coast for a holiday in 1957.
 The couple returned almost every year thereafter, and in 1995, after 14 years abroad, mainly in Europe, came back for good.
 He was re-elected in 2008.

 Clarke resigned as Mayor of the Gold Coast on 27 February 2012, when he announced his nomination to run as an independent candidate for the seat of Broadwater in the 2012 Queensland state election.
 Clarke failed in this campaign, coming fourth and recording only a 4.6% primary vote.

 Former Australian Football League CEO Andrew Demetriou stated that Clarke as Mayor of the Gold Coast played a major role in the AFL establishing a new team Gold Coast Suns on the Gold Coast.

 In 2011, Clarke was part of the lobbying team that secured the 2018 Commonwealth Games for the Gold Coast, Queensland.

+Business career

+Clarke notably co-founded the Lifestyle fitness club in 1974 with footballer Terry Moore, and it soon became the largest chain of commercial gymnasiums in Australia.